EurekaDAO/0-hello-world-ios/README.md

 ## 🚩 Challenge 0: Hello World

+> :warning: **The FCL-Swift SDK currently has an error connecting to the Dev-Wallet, this tutorial will only deploy to testnet until that is resolved**

 🎫 Deploy a simple HelloWorld contract to learn the basics of the Flow blockchain and Cadence.
 You'll use:

 - The local Flow emulator to deploy smart contracts.